StarlinaXP/TapStars/README.md

 Log in with your Apple ID in Sideloadly to sign the TapStars app.
 (Your credentials are only used to create a signing certificate and are safe.)

+Select TapStarsX.X.ipa in sideloadly or preferred Sideloading App

 Enable Developer Mode
 Make sure Developer Mode is enabled on your iOS device.